 We haven’t mentioned lines of credit too much yet because they are typically harder to qualify for than merchant cash advances and short-term loans.
 However, certain lenders provide lines of credit to lower-qualified businesses as long as they have strong cash flow.

-One such lender is BlueVine, which offers short-term lines of credit ranging between $5,000 and $250,000 with interest rates as low as 4.8% and as high as 51%.
-To qualify, you’ll need a minimum credit score of 530, at least six months of business history, and annual revenue over $100,000.
+One such lender is Bluevine, which offers short-term lines of credit ranging between $5,000 and $250,000 with interest rates as low as 4.8% and as high as 51%.
+To qualify, you’ll need a minimum credit score of 625, at least 24 months of business history, and monthly revenue of at least $40,000.

 A line of credit gives business owners access to a specific amount of financing set by a credit limit, which they can draw from whenever they need.
 The benefit is that you only pay interest on the amount that you use.

 Another short-term line of credit provider with low qualification standards is Fundbox.
 Through Fundbox, you can secure a line of credit between $1,000 and $100,000 with interest rates as low as 4.66% on a 12- to 24-month term.

 To qualify, you need a minimum 500 credit score, $25,000 in annual business revenues, and three months in business.